mcchrish/nnn.vim/README.md

 #### Persistent session

-You can configure n³ to use a session to remember your place when you reopen it.
+You can configure n³ to use a session so it remembers your place when you reopen it.

 ```vim
 " use the same nnn session within a vim session